2019 FFA Cup

-The 2019 FFA Cup was the sixth season of the FFA Cup, the main national soccer knockout cup competition in Australia.
+The 2019 FFA Cup was the sixth season of the FFA Cup (now known as the Australia Cup), the main national soccer knockout cup competition in Australia.
 32 teams contested the competition proper (from the round of 32), including 10 of the 11 A-League teams (with Western United not competing in their inaugural season) and 21 Football Federation Australia (FFA) member federation teams determined through individual state qualifying rounds, as well as the reigning National Premier Leagues Champion (Campbelltown City from South Australia).

 Round and dates

 Teams

 A total of 32 teams participated in the 2019 FFA Cup competition proper, ten of which are from the A-League, one the 2018 National Premier Leagues Champion (Campbelltown City), and the remaining 21 teams from FFA member federations, as determined by the qualifying rounds.
 The two new expansion A-League clubs – Western United and Macarthur FC – were deemed ineligible for the competition this year.

 A-League clubs represent the highest level in the Australian league system, whereas member federation clubs come from Level 2 and below.
 The current season tier of member federation clubs is shown in parentheses.